Article written by Colin Timmis (General Country Manager – Xero SA)

 6. Building an online presence

 Kristen Buttress, owner of Kristen’s Kick-ass Ice Cream, believes that setting up an online presence is something every small business owner should aim for if possible.

 “Most customers are at home, looking at their phones for things to do.
-Spend your energy expanding your brand awareness via social media and other outlets who can create exposure for your brand.
+Spend your energy expanding your brand awareness via social media and other outlets which can create exposure for your brand.
 Now that we’re emerging from lockdown, people want to have some semblance of normal, so adapt your offering to draw people to your brand.”

 The way forward